Partridge Island (Nova Scotia): Military and commercial significance

 The village of Partridge Island, established in the 1770s, was the original site of the town that would later become Parrsboro.
-Its military blockhouse on a high hill overlooking the village was strategically important thanks to a protected, deep-water anchorage and an excellent view of potentially hostile ships plying the Minas Basin.
+Its military blockhouse on a hill overlooking the village protected the deep-water anchorage.
 After ferry service was re-established in 1764, Partridge Island continued to be an important link in the sea route to other parts of Nova Scotia, including the capital, Halifax.
 During the American Revolutionary War, a U.S. privateer captured the Partridge Island ferry cutting communications at a time when American Patriots led by Jonathan Eddy were laying siege to Fort Cumberland, near the present-day Amherst.
 British forces soon recaptured the ferry and ended Eddy's siege ensuring Nova Scotia would remain loyal to Britain.
 The Partridge Island blockhouse was also reinforced with military weaponry, including brass cannons, during the War of 1812.
 Partridge Island prospered during the latter part of the 18th century.
-The village boasted an inn and a tavern as well as a store, school and church as it became a flourishing trading centre.
+The village had an inn, a tavern, a store, school and church as it became a flourishing trading centre.
 Ships from all over the world anchored there delivering goods to the store operated by the family of James Ratchford which, in turn, supplied every town and village on the Minas Basin with manufactured products.

 Many factors contributed to the village's eventual decline, but politics played a significant part.
 The Ratchfords were staunch Conservatives.
 After Joseph Howe became the Liberal premier of Nova Scotia, the post office and the customs house moved to Mill Village, site of the present-day Town of Parrsboro, about three kilometres (2 miles) to the northeast.
 Ratchford's death in 1836 accelerated the shift to the new settlement, even though Conservative Member of Parliament, Sir Charles Tupper, later tried to reinforce Partridge Island's status by successfully pushing for the construction of a large ferry wharf, which soon became known as "Tupper's Snag."
 Tupper also purchased the Ratchford home, renaming it Ottawa House, to show his support for Canadian Confederation.
 Today, there is little left of the Partridge Island settlement, although the historic Ratchford/Tupper home is still there, operating as the Ottawa House By-the-Sea Museum.